We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Metabolic tests look at a person’s hormone levels or carbon dioxide and oxygen output.
 They may indicate a hormone imbalance or help people with weight goals.
-Several companies offer metabolic tests for at-home use that people can purchase online.
+Several companies offer metabolic tests at home.

 MNT chooses at-home tests that meet the following criteria:

 - Laboratories: Where possible, MNT will choose companies that process test samples in

 CLIA-certifiedlabs.
 This means they follow state and federal regulations.